 I’ve done two projects so far – “Cruising” and “By the River”.
 Neither went where I thought they would take me.
 I think that’s why I went in to these worlds, they are (far) removed from what I know.
 Almost a middle ground between a nightmare and being awake.

-Ian Flanders, a photographer has many “tools” at hand to bring across his message: lenses, lighting, framing, color treatment etc. Can you elaborate a little bit on the techniques you used for this particular project in order to link form and content?
+A photographer has many “tools” at hand to bring across his message: lenses, lighting, framing, color treatment etc. Can you elaborate a little bit on the techniques you used for this particular project in order to link form and content?

 I keep it very simple purely because the technical side of photography isn’t of great appeal to me.
 The most important tool used on “By the River” was my iPhone.
 Taking photos in the shacks was very difficult and tense.

 Imagine every photo you take you have to be aware to the sound of the shutter causing unwanted attention that could bring a vicious beating upon the woman who is trusting you to take those photos.
 So, in areas that were too dangerous to have my camera visible I used my iPhone to photograph.

 How do you realize a project like “By The River”?
 From the idea, the research, finding the characters, getting to know them, interactions, earning their trust etc.?